Here’s a look at some of the newest, and most innovative, meat free burgers on the market.

 Again, beetroot has been added to provide the pink colour.
 Also as the name suggests, the patty has been fortified with B12.
 This is a vitamin that non-meat eaters are at risk of becoming deficient in.

-At the moment, they’re only selling the burger in restaurants.
+At the moment, they’re only selling the meat free burger in restaurants.
 But there are already plenty of locations to choose from across the UK.

 Sgaia’s Mheat Burger